newscoop/plugin-NewscoopFacebook/README.md

 License
 -------

-This bundle is under the GNU license.
+This bundle is under the GNU General Public License v3.
 See the complete license in the bundle:

     LICENSE.txt